-The following records shall be kept for each staff member:

-- 1. Name, address, verification of age requirement, current job title, and dates of employment or volunteering; - 2.
+- The following records shall be kept for each staff member: - 1.
+Name, address, verification of age requirement, current job title, and datesof employment or volunteering; - 222 2.
 Background check information shall be maintained in accordance with the requirements in 8VAC20-770; - 3.
 Documentation that the individual meets the appropriate qualifications and training in Part III of this chapter.
-The documentation of training shall include (i) the name of the staff member; (ii) the date of the training; (iii) the training topic; (iv) evidence that the training has

-- been completed; (v) the person providing the training; (vi) the number of training hours or credit hours received; - 4.
-Health information as required by 8VAC20-781-90; and - 5.
+The documentation of training shall include (i) the name of the staff member; (ii) the date of the training; (iii) the training topic; (iv) evidence that the training has been completed; (v) the person providing the training; (vi) the number of training hours or credit hours received; - 4.
+Health information as required by 8VAC20-781-80; and - 5.
 Information, to be kept on the premises, about any health problems that may interfere with fulfilling the job responsibilities.

-8VAC20-781-80.
+8VAC20-781- 70.
 Attendance records; reporting.

 - A. The center shall maintain a record of daily attendance that documents the arrival and departure times of each child as it occurs. - B. The licensee shall ensure that staff in each group of children maintain a list of children that accurately reflects the children in their care. - C. The center shall inform the superintendent as soon as practicable, but not to exceed one business day of the circumstances surrounding the following incidents: - 1.
 Death of a child while under the center's supervision; - 2.
 Missing child when local authorities have been contacted for help; - 3.
 The suspension or termination of all child care services for more than 24 hours as a result of an emergency situation and any plans to resume child care; or - 4.
-A situation in which a child's whereabouts was unknown, including a child left unattended or unsupervised. - D. The center shall inform the superintendent as soon as practicable but not to exceed two business days after learning about any incident while a child is under the supervision of the center that required medical attention. - E. If the center or any person employed by the center has reason to suspect that a child is an abused or neglected child, such person shall report the matter immediately in accordance with § 63.2-1509 of the Code of Virginia. - F. A center shall immediately report an outbreak of disease as defined by the Virginia Board of Health to the local health department, as required by § 32.1-37 of the Code of Virginia.
+A situation in which a child's whereabouts was unknown, including a child left unattended or unsupervised; a lost or missing child; or a child who wandered away unattended from the facility.

+to exceed two business days after learning about any injury while a child is under the supervision of the center that required professional medical attention outside of basic first aid.